chillu/github-dashing/README.md

 Due to a bug in config pushing on Heroku, its important to leave all single-line values in `.env` unquoted.

-How you're ready to add your app to Heroku:
+Now you're ready to add your app to Heroku:

 	# Create a git repo for your project, and add your files.
 	git init